| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (string-drop-right "foo" 37) error--> |

-Build a string of length len
+Build a string of length len comprised of s padded on the

-left by as many occurrences of the character char
+left by as many occurrences of the character char as needed.
+If

-chars, it is truncated on the left to
+s has more than len chars, it is truncated on the left to

-. char defaults to #\space
+length len. char defaults to #\space.

-, the returned value is allowed to share
+If len <= end - start, the returned value is allowed to share

-storage with s, or be exactly s
+storage with s, or be exactly s (if len = end -

 Example: